-Proximate Cause in a Vehicular Homicide Case Under Florida Law
+Proximate Cause in a Vehicular Homicide Case

-Did the actions of the Defendant really cause the death?
-In many vehicular homicide cases, the issue of proximate cause is the focus of the trial.
-The prosecutor must provide, beyond all reasonable doubt that the operation of the vehicle in a negligent manner was likely to cause the specific harm that occurred, the great bodily injury or death of another person.
+At trial, the prosecutor must prove, beyond all reasonable doubt, that the operation of the vehicle in a negligent manner was likely to cause the specific harm that occurred, the great bodily injury or death of another person.

 Jury Instruction for Vehicular Homicide under Florida Law

-The standard jury instruction under Florida law for vehicular homicide provide that prior to the defendant being found guilty of the offense, the jury must find that he operated the motor vehicle in a reckless manner likely to cause the great bodily injury or death to another person.
+The standard jury instruction under Florida law for vehicular homicide require that prior to the defendant being found guilty of the offense, the jury must find that he operated the motor vehicle in a reckless manner likely to cause the great bodily injury or death to another person.